jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W5.md

 Credits: Jessica A. Rodríguez

 **AI Disclosure**:
-AI tools (Microsoft CoPilot and ChatGPT) was used for **editing and clarity only**.
-AI is not used to generate original course content.
+AI Disclosure: AI tools (Microsoft Copilot and ChatGPT) were used for editing and clarity only.
+No original course content was generated using AI.